DoRightThingWill/AlgoMaster/readme.md

         # handle the edge case when tree is None
         if tree == None:
             return
-        # we need a stack to realize the DFS order
+        # we need a queue to realize the BFS order
         node_queue = []
-        # add the current node the stack (end of the list)
+        # add the current node the queue (end of the list)
         node_queue.append(tree)

         while len(node_stack) !=0 :
-            # pop out the tail node from the stack (list)
+            # pop out the head node from the queue (list)
             cur_node = node_queue.pop(0)
             print(cur_node.value)
             if cur_node.left != None: